- Clean, lightly detailed shape

 The Forte nevertheless gives compact-car shoppers a good choice, if it’s top safety ratings and easy to use infotainment they seek.

-Sold in Forte LX, Forte S, and Forte EX trims, we give the lineup a 6.5 out of 10.
+Sold in Forte LX, Forte S, and Forte EX trims for the sedan and LX, EX, and SX trims in the hatchback, we give the lineup a 6.5 out of 10.
 (Read more about how we rate cars this year.)

 With its last redesign, the Forte gained a little bit of width and length, but not height; and that works especially well in the handsome, elongated roofline and profile of the sedan.
 The hatchback’s stubby rear end has more drama, for sure.
 The Forte’s interior feels simpler and more straightforward than those of Kia’s larger vehicles; it’s a sporty look, with a clean layout, effective infotainment systems, displays that have a hooded array of analog gauges and just a hint of sport-sedan style.